milkslurpee/CS312/Project6/backtracking-project-report.md

 ### Design Experience

-I did my design experience with Luke
+I did my design experience with my brother Luke
 - For baseline we are going to run a for loop to loop through all the cities; These will be the starting points.
 - From each starting city, we will continuously pick the nearest city until we either find a solution, reach a dead end, or the timer runs out
 - After finding our first solution, we will kill any paths that have a greater cost than that solution.
 If we find a cheaper solution, then we will append that solution to the list of solutions.